 - Unallocated space can be moved and combined to any non-adjacent partitions on the same disk.

-- You just need to click, drag and drop on the disk map to shrink and extend volume drive.
+- You just need to click, drag and drop on the disk map to shrink and extend partition.

 Download NIUBI Partition Editor, you'll see the main window with disk partition structure and other information.
 In my test computer, there are drive C, D, E and a system reserved partition in Disk 0.